 2 – The Scissor Kick

-The scissor is a classic kick used in breaststroke.
+The scissor is a classic kick used in the side stroke however it can be also used in the breaststroke.

 Overall, the scissor kick takes a lot of energy and is a great cardio workout.
 The scissor kick is also great for burning calories. [source]